shaky411/readme-generator/README.md

 ## Installation

-To application will be invoked by using the following command:
+The application will be invoked by using the following command:

 ```bash
 node index.mjs